Yoast/developer/docs/features/schema/pieces/webpage.md

 ## Optional properties
 The following should be added whenever available and valid:
-* `description`: The page’s meta description content.
+* `description`: The page's meta description content.
 * `inLanguage`: The language code for the page; e.g., `en-GB`.
 * `datePublished`: The time at which the page was originally published, in ISO 8601 format; e.g., `2015-10-31T16:10:29+00:00`.
 * `dateModified`: The time at which the page was last modified, in ISO 8601 format; e.g., `2015-10-31T16:10:29+00:00`.
-* `primaryImageOfPage`: A reference-by-ID to a node representing the page’s featured image.
+* `primaryImageOfPage`: A reference-by-ID to a node representing the page's featured image.
-* `breadcrumb`: A reference-by-ID to a node representing the page’s breadrumb structure [[link](https://developer.yoast.com/features/schema/pieces/breadcrumb/)].
+* `breadcrumb`: A reference-by-ID to a node representing the page's breadrumb structure [[link](https://developer.yoast.com/features/schema/pieces/breadcrumb/)].
 * `image`: An array of all images in the page content, referenced by ID (including the image referenced by the `primaryImageOfPage`).
 * `video`: An array of all videos in the page content, referenced by ID.
 * `keywords`: An array of the names of tags attached to the page (e.g., `["cats","dogs","cake"]`).